Security-Onion-Solutions/securityonion-docs/firewall.rst

 Configuration
 -------------

-You can configure the firewall by going to :ref:`administration` --> Configuration --> firewall.
+You can configure the firewall by going to :ref:`administration` --> Configuration --> firewall --> hostgroups.

 .. image:: images/config-item-firewall.png
   :target: _images/config-item-firewall.png